rosberry/general/README.md

     After that alias can be used instead repo in `general setup`.

 2. Set default plugin to command.
     If there are more then one plugin that can handle command line input `general` will ask you to choose one.
-But it is possible setup plgun name that was be used by default for this command.
+But it is possible setup plugin name that was be used by default for this command.
 For example, general has preinstalled `GeneralIOs` plugin that has `gen` and `setup` commands.
 To always use ios plugin for command `gen` needs to perform